Tamagotchi: Anime

 A Japanese-only anime series called Anime TV de Hakken!!
 Tamagotchi (アニメ TVで発見!! たまごっち, lit.
 "Found on Anime TV!!
 Tamagotchi") aired from July 7, 1997, to March 21, 1998, on Fuji TV.

 In December 2007, Bandai Japan began airing Saa Ikō!
 Tamagotchi (さぁイコー！たまごっち) a week before the release of the first film.
 In December 2008, Bandai America dubbed the series, Let's Go!
 Tamagotchi, and began streaming it on YouTube in both English and Japanese, with captions for up to seven other languages.

 In 2009, another anime television series was announced, called Tamagotchi! (たまごっち!).
 It began in October 2009 and ended in March 2015.
 A short-lived English dub of the Tamagotchi anime aired in Australia on channel GO! from 2010 to 2014; only the first 26 episodes have been dubbed, and were repeated until 2014, when GO! took the anime out of their channel.
 The anime has been dubbed in Tagalog in the Philippines, with said dub airing on GMA Network.
 There is also a dub in Taiwan that aired on YoYo TV.

 From November 23, 2013, to December 2014, Bandai America adapted the second Tamagotchi anime, Tamagotchi!
 Yume Kira Dream, into "webisodes" promoting the then-latest addition to the franchise outside Japan, Tamagotchi Friends.

-Animated video

-An animated video, Tamagotchi Video Adventures, was produced by 7th Level, Inc. in association with Bandai in 1997.
-It was directed by Dan Kuenster, produced by Susan Deming and written by Kuenster, Deming, and David Lewman.
-It runs approximately 42 1/2 minutes long.
-Cosmotchi sends the Tamagotchi to Earth to collect an object that best exemplifies the planet for the Tamagotchi Museum.
-An original animated music video ("What's a Tamagotchi?") and a how-to-draw Tamagotchi featurette, starring director Kuenster, follow the movie.